BobaFettyW4p/ObsidianVault/Obsidian/C++ for Advanced Programmers Class 1 - 010625.md

 The preprocessor
-- #include and #define are commands to the C++ preprocessor, that do simple cut and paste on text
+- `#include`and `#define` are commands to the C++ preprocessor, that do simple cut and paste on text
-- #include `foo.h` cuts and pastes foo.h directly into the including file
+- `#include foo.h` cuts and pastes foo.h directly into the including file
+	- this technique is used in a lot of standard library implementations
-- #define x 7 replaces all occurences of token X with the toke 7
+- `#define x 7` replaces all occurrences of token X with the token 7
+	- dangerous, should be careful using this
 - most modern languages do not include a pre-processor because they cause problems
 	- preprocessor definitions ignore namespaces
 	- each include source file balloons to tens of thousands of lines